JacopoMangiavacchi/CoreML-TransferLearning-Demo/README.md

-# S4TF-EmbeddingMultiInput
+# CoreML-EmbeddingMultiInputTraining

-Swift for TensorFlow Notebook to train a Regression model from tabular data with multiple Numerical and Categorical Features using Embedding and MultiInput.
+Swift for TensorFlow Notebook to train and export to CoreML a Regression model from tabular data with multiple Numerical and Categorical Features using Embedding and MultiInput.

 ## Dataset